Jared McCann

-Jared McCann (born May 31, 1996) is a Canadian professional ice hockey forward currently playing for the Seattle Kraken of the National Hockey League (NHL).
-McCann was selected by the Vancouver Canucks in the first round (24th overall) of the 2014 NHL entry draft, McCann has previously played for the Canucks, Florida Panthers and Pittsburgh Penguins.
+Jared McCann (born May 31, 1996) is a Canadian professional ice hockey player who is a forward for the Seattle Kraken of the National Hockey League (NHL).
+McCann was selected by the Vancouver Canucks in the first round, 24th overall, of the 2014 NHL entry draft.

+Growing up in Ontario, McCann played minor hockey with teams in the area before leveling up to the Sault Ste.
+Marie Greyhounds of the Ontario Hockey League.
+After three seasons with the team, he joined the Canucks, for whom he played only one season, before being traded to the Florida Panthers.
+In his first season with the team, he split time between the Panthers and their American Hockey League affiliate, the Springfield Thunderbirds.
+After three years with the Panthers organization, he was traded to the Pittsburgh Penguins in 2019.
+In 2021, he was traded to the Toronto Maple Leafs before getting selected by the Seattle Kraken in the 2021 NHL expansion draft.
+During the 2022–23 season with the Kraken, he set career highs and franchise records in goals (40) and points (70) in a season.
+During the 2024–25 season, he set his career high in assists (39).

 Early life

 McCann was born on May 31, 1996, in Stratford, Ontario, to construction company owners Erin and Matt McCann.
-He grew up with two older siblings, Justin and Jaimie, and an older half-brother named Jordan.
+He grew up with two older siblings, Justin and Jaimie, and an older half-brother, Jordan.
 Justin was adopted from Guatemala out of fears that pregnancy would exacerbate the symptoms of Erin's multiple sclerosis.
 The cold temperatures in Stratford meant that McCann spent his childhood playing ice hockey outside on frozen ponds.
-His favourite National Hockey League (NHL) team growing up was the Los Angeles Kings, because he "liked the colours and the name of the team".
-He played minor ice hockey with the London Jr. Knights of the Alliance Hockey league before joining the London Nationals of the Greater Ontario Junior Hockey League at the end of the 2011–12 season.
+His favourite National Hockey League (NHL) team growing up was the Los Angeles Kings, because he "liked the colours and the name of the team."